Magento 2 CSS

 3. Create your own CSS files

-You can also compile your custom CSS files.
+You can also add your custom CSS files in Magento 2 by compiling them.

 E.g.: Change styles: button color